-A presentation on standing for Council will be given in the Ashburton District Council Chambers at 137 Havelock Street, Ashburton (new building adjacent to the main office) at 5.30pm on Tuesday 23 July 2019.
+A presentation on standing for Council will be given in the Ashburton District Council Chambers at 137 Havelock Street, Ashburton (building adjacent to the main office) at 5.30pm on Tuesday 19 July 2022.
 Items to be covered will include how the council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.

-For further information please contact Phillipa Clark on (03) 307 7700.
+For further information please contact Phillipa Clark on (direct dial) (03) 307 7774 or phillipa.clark@adc.govt.nz.